nemocrys/multilog/doc/view.rst

 This module contains the main GUI window and a class for each device implementing respective the tab.

-Each device-widget must implement the following functions:
+Each device-widget must implement the following functions to be compatible with the sampling loop of multilog :

 - def set_initialization_data(self, sampling: Any) -> None
 - set_measurement_data(self, rel_time: list, meas_data: Any) -> None

 MainWindow
 ----------